mmonterroca/docxgo/examples/12_read_and_modify/README.md

 - Gathers document statistics

 ### 4. **Document Modification**
+Demonstrates **two types of modifications**:

+#### A. **Editing Existing Content**
+- Change text color of existing runs (title → blue)
+- Apply formatting to existing text (subtitle → italic)
+- Update paragraph styles (Heading1 → Heading2)
+- Modify text content of existing runs
+- Update table cell values and formatting

+#### B. **Adding New Content**
-- Adds new paragraphs to existing documents
+- Add new paragraphs to existing documents
-- Creates new runs with custom formatting
+- Create new runs with custom formatting
-- Adds tables with styled cells
+- Add tables with styled cells
-- Applies paragraph and character styles
+- Apply paragraph and character styles
-- Preserves existing content and formatting
+- Preserve existing content and formatting

 ### 5. **Save As Different File**
 - Saves modified document with a new filename